Learn automotive restoration skills in convenient workshops at the Automotive Restoration Institute.

 Basic drivetrain specialty tools and hand tools are provided.
 Safety glasses, hearing protection, and rubber gloves are also available.
 Students will need to provide parts for any personal projects that they work on during the week.

 This hands-on engine rebuilding course is designed for hobbyists.
 It begins with diagnosing engine problems, focusing on mechanical issues to identify necessary repairs.
-After diagnosis, the course covers proper disassembly, inspection, and measurement techniques to determine the required machine shop operations.
-Participants will then move on to correctly assembling the engines, inspecting clearances, and adjusting to factory specifications as needed.
-The course will culminate with running one of the rebuilt engines, emphasizing proper setup, startup, and break-in procedures.
+After diagnosis, students will learn proper disassembly, inspection, and measurement techniques to determine the required machine shop operations.
+Participants will then move on to correct engine assembly, verifying clearances and adjusting components to factory specifications as needed.
+The course concludes with running one of the rebuilt engines, emphasizing proper setup, startup, and break-in procedures.
+Engines and parts will be provided.
+Due to the pace of the course, outside projects cannot be accommodated.

 Day 1: